If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 - openSUSE has excellent documentation writers.
 More importantly, they are highly skilled people, who also write on more technical subjects.
 Especially if you have a real issue, finding documentation or answers for openSUSE is easier compared to some other distributions.

 - There's a number of equivalent software available on openSUSE that you would expect to find on Windows.
-For example, GIMP, which is functionally similar to PhotoShop, Libre Office which equates to Microsoft Word, Firefox to Windows Internet Explorer, and many others.
-And the best of it all is that its FREE!
+For example, GIMP, which is functionally similar to PhotoShop, Libre Office which equates to Microsoft Word, Firefox to Windows Internet Explorer/Edge, and many others.
+And the best of it all is that it's FREE!
 And even better, it comes default with openSUSE installation so you dont't have to install it separately like you do on Windows.
-However, if you like there is a tool that allows you to run most Windows software under linux: WINE.
+However, if you need so, there is a tool that allows you to run most Windows software under linux: WINE.
 Wine does not always run all applications perfectly but often you can just put in a CD with software and install it.
 You will have to install wine but that is easy.
 For the very few specialist applications that still require Windows, dual booting or using a virtual machine is an option.

 - Most video webcams and microphones are supported out of the box.
 You can install and use Skype for video chatting with your friends as well as some other chat applications like Kopete, Pidgin and Egkiga.
 For quick use of your webcam we would recommend Cheese, which also allows you to upload video blogs to Youtube.
 There is a number of video and audio editing packages available for making powerful effects, including Cinelerra, Kdenlive, Lives, Kino, Blender and Pitivi - all offering equivalents of Final Cut Pro.
 And once again...
 FREE!